robynn-corveleyn/robynn-corveleyn.github.io/outreach/index.md

 ---
   <main style="max-width:1400px; margin:auto; padding:2rem">
     <h1>Outreach & Equity, Diversity and Inclusion in STEM</h1>
-      <p>It is important to me to promote mathematics, especially to children with systemic disadvantages (e.g. girls, children with a migration background, children whose parents did not attend higher education, etc).
+      <p>It is important to me to promote mathematics, especially to children/young people with systemic disadvantages (e.g. girls, children with a migration background, children whose parents did not attend higher education, etc).
 Below you can find the main activities I have organised and contributed to so far.
 I am involved in many initiatives, and am always interested to learn about similar work other people are doing. </p>
   <section style="margin-bottom:2rem;">
       <h2>Maths Project Days UCLouvain</h2>
       <p> In 2025, I founded the Maths Project Days at UCLouvain.
 Inspired by similar projects in France, such as <a href="https://www.fr-cirm-math.fr/lescigales.html" target="_blank" rel ="noopener">Les Cigales</a> at CIRM in Marseille, this 4-day event invites <b>30 girls from ages 14 to 16</b> to come work in small groups on research projects under the supervision of mathematics researchers from UCLouvain.